Tudat/tudat/tutorials/tudatFeatures/propagationSetup/propagatorSettings.rst

         - :literal:`terminationSettings`

-            :literal:`boost::shared_ptr< PropagationTerminationSettings >` that defines the termination settings of the propagation.
+            :literal:`std::shared_ptr< PropagationTerminationSettings >` that defines the termination settings of the propagation.
 This is the fifth argument and replaces the :literal:`endTime` in the default constructor.
 See the tutorial on :class:`PropagationTerminationSettings` for more details on this class.

 .. class:: RotationalStatePropagatorSettings